Language development in autistic children

-For example, a three-month-old baby who is distracted by a ceiling fan is less likely to tune into a smiling and tickling game with their parents.
-By nine months, if the baby still isn’t tuning into parents, the baby is less likely to point at things they want to share with parents.
+For example, a 3-month-old baby who’s distracted by a ceiling fan is less likely to tune into a smiling and tickling game with their parents.
+By 9 months, if the baby still isn’t tuning into parents, they’re less likely to point at things they want to share with parents.
 The baby is less likely to listen to their parents as they name things.
-This means the baby misses these chances to build vocabulary.
+This means the baby misses these chances to learn words.

-You can create reasons for your autistic child to use language as part of your everyday activities together.
+You can create meaningful and motivating opportunities for your child to use language as part of everyday activities together.
 For example, you could put your child’s favourite toy out of reach so your child needs to ask for it.
 Or you could take turns opening picture book flaps and talking about or showing each other what you’ve found.
 It’s important to pause long enough for your child to say what they’re thinking or feeling.

-As your child learns, you can gradually make the activities harder.
-For example, you could start with your child just saying ‘ball’ when they want you to give them the ball.
-The next step might be saying ‘push the ball’.
+As your child learns, you can gradually make activities harder.
+For example, you could start with your child just saying ‘ball’ when they want you to give them a ball.
+The next step might be to say, ‘Push the ball’.

 Play is how children learn, including how they learn language.
-By playing games with your child, or just by making play part of your everyday activities, you can create opportunities for your child to develop language.
+By playing games with your child or making play part of your everyday activities, you can create opportunities for your child to develop their language.

-For example, if you’re doing a jigsaw with your child, you could hand your child a piece of the puzzle when they ask for it with eye contact.
+For example, if you’re doing a jigsaw with your child, you could hand your child a piece of the puzzle when they ask for it.

-You can show your child how to respond or ask for something by using modelling.
-Modelling involves speaking and using facial expressions and gestures in front of your child.
-It also means giving your child examples of what you want your child to learn, at a level that’s right for them.
+You can show your child how to respond to or ask for something by using modelling.
+Modelling language involves speaking and using facial expressions and gestures when you’re with your child.
+It also means giving your child examples of how to use language at a level that’s right for them.